memgraph/memgraph/docs/dev/lcp.md

 The above should produce expected results.

 You can add a base classes after the class name.
-The name should be a Lisp symbol for bases classes defined through `lcp:define-class`, so that LCP tracks the inheritance.
+The name should be a Lisp symbol for base classes defined through `lcp:define-class`, so that LCP tracks the inheritance.
 Otherwise, it should be a string.

 For example: